rothjamesroth/James-E-Roth/case-study-2.md

 #### Approach:
 - Researched similar product lines for geometric, material, and functional equivalence.
 - Analyzed the typical condition, structural integrity, stiffness, and assembly impact to support a limit proposal.
-- Presented analysis to customer engineering and design authority representatives for review.
+- Presented analysis to customer and design authority representatives for review.

 #### Outcome:
 - Supported development and approval of revised service limits and repair methodology for nozzle support rail wear.